 Does your business need a call center or a contact center?
 Although these terms are often used interchangeably, there are key differences between these common business communication models.
-Understanding those differences and how they apply to your business needs is a critical first step to building an efficient, differentiated customer experience that drives loyalty and customer satisfaction.
+Understanding the difference between a call center and contact center, and how they apply to your business needs, is a critical first step to building an efficient, differentiated customer experience that drives loyalty and customer satisfaction.

 1. What is a call center?

 A call center is a department that services inbound and outbound calls from customers.
 Traditional call center agents are customer service representatives who handle customer inquiries, but they may also provide other services such as telemarketing, debt collection, and billing, or other customer-related functions.
 Call center operations may be located within an organization or outsourced to a partner that is an expert in the field.

 2. What is a contact center?

 A contact center is a department that handles inbound and outbound customer interactions.
 Like call center services, contact centers operate within an organization or may be outsourced to a partner.
 But unlike call centers, contact center agents interact with customers across multiple channels, such as messaging, phone, apps, text, email, social media and web.

 3. Aren’t contact centers just call centers with more channels?

 Historically, inbound call centers were designed to serve as many customers as quickly as possible through one channel: voice calls.
 In many cases, customers are calling the business as a last resort or they want to speak with someone who can help them directly.
 Contact centers, in contrast, are designed around the understanding that customers expect fast responses, personalized interactions, and timely results from the channel of their choice.
 But just adding more channels to a call center doesn’t make it a contact center.